What this place is

 Space photo 3

 114 East Three Notch Street, downtown Andalusia.
 Right next to one of the area's best restaurants.
-Built to be warm, functional, and beautiful — a space you actually want to spend time in.
+Built to be warm, functional, and worth spending time in.

 Come see for yourself